maximesunnen/flowFate/README.md

 ## Installation: users outside the University of Luxembourg

-### Requirements
+### Install R and R Studio

-You need R and R Studio installed on your computer.
-If not yet installed, click [here](https://posit.co/download/rstudio-desktop/) for download instructions.
+Click [here](https://posit.co/download/rstudio-desktop/) for download instructions.

-<strong> Note: </strong> If you have access to an R server, you can skip this step.
+<strong> Note: </strong> Skip this step if you access R via a server.

-### Installation
+### Install flowFate

 Once R and R Studio have been installed, run the commands below in the given order in your [R Studio console](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html).
 Because of the large amount of dependencies, installation can take up to 15 minutes.

 ``` r
 # install the remotes and BiocManager package